Kenneth I. Juster: Trump administration

 Juster served as the deputy assistant to the president for international economic affairs and deputy director of the National Economic Council from January 2017 to June 2017.
 He was also a senior member of the National Security Council.
 In this role, Juster coordinated the administration's international economic policy and integrated it with national security and foreign policy.
 He helped establish the U.S.-Japan Economic Dialogue and the U.S.-U.K. Economic Dialogue.
 He contributed to the U.S. economic relationships with Canada, China, Germany, India, Saudi Arabia, and South Korea.
 Juster served as the president's representative and lead U.S. negotiator ("Sherpa") in the run-up to the 43rd G7 summit in Taormina, Italy.

 Juster was selected in May 2017 by President Trump to be the next United States Ambassador to the Republic of India.
 President Trump formally nominated him on September 5, 2017.
 Juster was confirmed by unanimous consent of the U.S. Senate on November 2, 2017, and he was appointed and sworn in on November 3, 2017.
 He presented his credentials to the president of India on November 23, 2017, thereby becoming the 25th U.S. Ambassador to India.

-Juster led the third largest U.S. mission in the world, with the embassy in Delhi and consulates in Chennai, Hyderabad Kolkata, and Mumbai.
-He managed approximately 2,500 employees, representing over 30 U.S. government departments, agencies, and offices.
-As part of his responsibilities, Juster oversaw the U.S. relationship with the Kingdom of Bhutan, with which the United States does not currently have formal diplomatic relations.
-Juster established the first-ever Office of Bhutan Affairs at the Embassy and significantly expanded bilateral interactions.

 During his tenure, Juster was involved with India on a broad range of issues across many sectors, including defense, trade and finance, energy, science and technology, aviation, health, agriculture, education, and space.
 He gave a widely acclaimed policy address in January 2018, which set out a vision for a durable U.S.-India strategic partnership.
 He participated in the development of the U.S. government's Indo-Pacific strategy and the relaunching of the Quadrilateral Security Dialogue (Quad) among Australia, India, Japan, and the United States.
 He also hosted a visit from the president of the United States in February 2020.
 Several major policy initiatives were concluded while Juster was U.S. Ambassador.